xrayoflight/xraybot/README.md

 - Enter token
 - Enter Numerical ID of admin from @userinfobot
 - Re-enter "sub.domain.com" or "domain.com" without https
-- Very good, the installation message ( ✅ The wizwiz bot has been successfully installed! ) is sent to the bot
+- Very good, the installation message ( ✅ The xraybot bot has been successfully installed! ) is sent to the bot

 <br>
 <br>

-## Update bot - Update panel - backup - remove wizwiz
+## Update bot - Update panel - backup - remove xraybot

 - With every update and backup, a notification is sent to the manager robot
 ```